Let the platform do the work

 Packages

 The Packages section comprises three different tabs: Local Packages, Connection, and Remote Packages.
-The first is Local Packages, which shows all packages made available by clicking "Add to Local Packages" in the Customizations tab.
-It also includes other installed packages on your instance as well as packages uploaded but not installed via Module Loader.
+The Local Packages tab shows all packages made available by clicking "Add to Local Packages" in the Customizations tab.
+It also includes other installed packages on your instance as well as packages uploaded but not yet installed via Module Loader.

-On the Connection tab, you can enter the URL and admin credentials of another Sugar instance.
-This allows you to connect to the instance and pull packages from its local packages.
+On the Connection tab, enter the URL and admin credentials of another Sugar instance to connect to that instance and pull packages from its local packages.
 If you attempt to connect with a non-admin user, there will not be any packages to pull from.
-Additionally, if you navigate away from the Package Builder and Deployer, the connection settings are not saved, and you will also have to re-enter them and reconnect.
+Please note, each time you navigate to the Package Builder and Deployer you need to reenter credentials and reconnect as these are not saved after navigating away.

 The Remote Packages tab is available after successfully connecting to another instance via the Connection tab.
 You will know the connection is successful when the tab is available.
 On this screen, you will see the packages available to pull from the connected instance.
 Pulling a package downloads the package and installs it as well.